CraigChat/craig.chat/docs/faq/README.md

         '@type': Answer
         text: It goes without saying that it is both immoral and illegal to record anyone without their permission.
 Craig makes it obvious when he's recording by adding “[RECORDING]” to his nickname, and <i>will not record</i> if he cannot do so.
 The purpose of Craig is to make situations where recording is expected and known, e.g. podcasts and let's plays, easier.
     - '@type': Question
+      name: Why did Craig just stop the recording?
+      acceptedAnswer:
+        '@type': Answer
+        text: Either you (or someone else) stopped the recording or disconnected Craig from the voice channel.
+This does not result in any error if the panel reports that the recording has ended.
+There may be rare cases where Discord disconnects Craig due to connection errors, and we cannot fully account for those problems.
+But, more often than not, someone else disconnected Craig from the voice channel.
+    - '@type': Question
       name: Where did the link to my recording go?
       acceptedAnswer:
         '@type': Answer